 Hours - The Erie Day School Extended Day Program provides supervised childcare for students either before school, after school, or both.
 It allows students to arrive at school as early at 7:15 a.m.
-The program is available daily until 6:00 p.m. on days when Erie Day School is in session.
+The program is available daily until 5:30 p.m. on days when Erie Day School is in session for a full-day.

 Early Dismissal - When there is a planned or emergency early dismissal, the Extended Day Program services are not available.
-Parents need to make arrangements to pick up their children at the early dismissal time of noon.
+Parents need arrangements to pick up their children at the early dismissal time.